Health conditions

 What is Candida auris?

 Candida is a group of fungi (yeasts) that live on the skin and inside the human body.
-Candida auris, or C.auris, is uncommon in Australia, but it can cause serious infections, such as bloodstream and wound infections, that are difficult to treat.
-C. auris was first reported in 2009, and has spread quickly to many countries across the world.
-Currently, C. auris is still very rare in Australia.
+Candida auris, or C.auris, was first reported in 2009 and has spread quickly to many countries across the world.
+Currently, C. auris is still uncommon in Australia.

 • is difficult to treat as some of the medications usually used are no longer effective